Climate Outreach at COP28: unlocking progress through public engagement

 Led by Equiterre

-3 December, 17:00-18:00 GST / 13:00-14:00 GMT – Portugal Pavilion
+3 December, 17:00-18:30 GST / 13:00-14:30 GMT – Portugal Pavilion

 Led by Calouste Gulbenkian Foundation and hosted by the Portuguese Ministry for Environment and Climate Action

-Repeat session: Climate misinformation and polarisation, let’s discuss solutions!
+Repeat session: Climate misinformation and polarisation, let's discuss solutions

-We will be rerunning this session from 2 December in the Pavilion of Francophonie.
+Rerun of session from 2 December in the Pavilion of Francophonie.
 Misinformation, radicalisation and polarisation on social media as well as in political and media discourse is alarming.
 What solutions and best practices can inspire us?

 5 December, 14:45-15:45 GST / 10:45-11:45 GMT – Pavilion of Francophonie, Blue Zone